dwyl/apprenticeship/README.md

 to the area of creativity they most enjoy and is most fulfilling/valuable to them.
-In the same way that reading, writing and math is required in all schools
+In the same way that reading, writing and math are required in all schools
-(_an is widely considered to be "basic literacy"_) we feel that _knowing_ how to code is _essential_.
+(_and are widely considered to be "basic literacy"_) we feel that _knowing_ how to code is _essential_.

 <!--